-The Comprehensive Plan's respective Vision, Intents and Strategies are coded by the Element identified below and then by a series of numbers.
+- Vision = "Goal"; identified in the body of the Plan by "Vision" followed by the Element Identifier - Intent = "Objective"; identified in the body of the Plan by "Intent" followed by the Element Identifier - Strategy = "Policy"; identified in the body of the Plan by "Strategy" followed by the Element Identifier identified below and then by a series of numbers.
 The first number represents the Vision number, the second represents the Intent number and the third number represents the Strategy number.
-For Example, LU-S 1.1.1 means that information is the first Strategy under the first Intent within the first Vision.
+For Example, Strategy LU - 1.1.1 means that the information presented is the first Strategy under the first Intent within the first Vision.